LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 Name            | Description                                       | Type/Value
 :-------------- | :------------------------------------------------ | :---------
-latestEffectiveResponseDueTime  | Latest effective response due time for agent to respond. -1 indicates waiting for consumer | long – epoch time in milliseconds configuredResponseTime | Conversation's configured response time. | long – epoch time in milliseconds
+latestEffectiveResponseDueTime  | Latest effective response due time for agent to respond (by when should an agent respond to a message before it is considered overdue). -1 indicates waiting for consumer | long – epoch time in milliseconds configuredResponseTime | Conversation's configured response time. | long – epoch time in milliseconds